brittshook/functions-js/exercise.md

 # ALAB 308.5.1: Creating Reusable Functions

 ## Part 1: Thinking Functionally
+1. In the lab, there are five functions that accomplish the same task.
+If you were looking at this code for the first time, which would make the most sense to you?
-1. To me, the second function makes the most sense:
+To me, the second function makes the most sense:
 ```javascript
 function reverseString2(str) {
   return str.split("").reverse().join("");